-8 December 2023 Submit your Peer-Reviewed Paper for review 9 February 2024 Submit your Extended Abstract for review
+13 December 2024 31 January 2025 Submit your Peer-reviewed Paper for review Submit your Extended Abstract for review

-Only one submission is required per paper.
+In the Call for Papers submission process, you selected one publication format for your work - either a Peer Reviewed Paper or an Extended Abstract.
 Please refer to the paper format you have chosen for the applicable date.